-Take a closer look at this decentralized Ethereum token exchange.
+Take a closer look at this decentralised Ethereum token exchange and secure ICO platform.

 Orderbook is a cryptocurrency trading platform for ICO tokens based on the Ethereum network.
 Launched in August 2017 by blockchain startup Ambisafe, Orderbook is a smart-contract-based platform designed to offer secure and transparent trading opportunities.